Moving to Sweden

 Renting in Sweden

-Buying property in Sweden
+Buying Property in Sweden

 When deciding to buy, there are things you should do beforehand.
 First of all, decide on an area where you would like to live, then contact the neighbourhood real estate agent, as few properties will be listed without an estate agent.
 If you do find a property listed by the owner of a building, enlist the help of a lawyer before signing the contract.
-In any case, having the property evaluated and measured before agreeing a contract.
+In any case, have the property evaluated and measured before agreeing a contract.
 Radon levels in some Swedish homes can be problematic.

 There are many attractive places to live for people moving to Sweden from the UK.
 By far the most popular area is Stockholm and its surrounding suburbs.
 Stockholm is the cultural and economic centre of the country with many green areas, not to mention a very safe and clean place.
 Wherever you choose to live, it’s important that it is convenient to schools and work as needed.
 Few houses are available, and apartments are the most readily available type of housing in Swedish cities.